krismakesstuff/rnbo-step-sequencer/README.md

 TODO:
 -
 - make velocity input somehow
 - make xy box with p5 to control rate and tempo
-- make a note choose feature, switch between 16th and 8th
 - make it pretty
 - click is triggering weirdly
 - add synths maybe 4?
+- add some grid lines
+- decide what finished looks like